marcgg/marcgg.github.com/_posts/2015-08-18-deadlines-estimates-software-startup.md

 A couple of years back I blogged about [sharing knowledge between coders and non-coders][1].
 It is as true in project management as it is in technical fields as a lot of developers in startups are against deadlines and estimates.

 This is usually hard to understand for project owners, and it leads to incomprehensions on both sides.
-Product owners feel like developers don't want to commit and act unprofessionnally, developers feel like management don't trust them... it's a mess, and it's not helpful for the company or the well being of the employees.
+Product owners feel like developers don't want to commit and act unprofessionally, developers feel like management don't trust them... it's a mess, and it's not helpful for the company or the well being of the employees.

 Let's take a few minutes to see why this is happening and what we can do to work more effectively together.